• Skip to main content

 This course covers derivative securities such as futures, forwards, swaps and options.
 Such securities are commonly referred to as "derivatives" because their values depend upon the values of other assets.
 This course presents a conceptual framework for understanding how to price derivatives and design risk management strategies.

-Prerequisite(s): ACC 4377, FIN 3301, FIN 4311 and FIN 4365; not open to pre-business students.
+Prerequisite(s): FIN 4365; only open to BBA students.

 FIN 4370: Financial Analysis and Banking